The Grove After School Care (Management Company) Limited v Michele O'Sullivan Posted In: Case Law

-Type of Claim / JurisdictionWorking Time and Leave, Pay and Conditions of Employment, Tribunal Practice, Procedures and Jurisdictional Issues
+Type of Claim / JurisdictionWorking Time, Pay, Tribunal Practice, Procedures and Jurisdictional Issues

 This was an appeal of the Adjudication Officer's decision.
 The claimant had initiated a complaint under the Workplace Relations Act, 2015 and had alleged that the respondent had made an unlawful deduction from her wages contrary to the Payment of Wages Act.
 The adjudication officer declined jurisdiction of the case as they decided the complaint was presented outside the statutory time limit.

 The Labour Court stated that the delay must be explained and justified as the relevant authorities make it clear that the onus is on the applicant seeking an extension of time to identify the reason for the delay and establish how that reason provides a justifiable excuse for the actual delay.
 They also

 Already a subscriber?

 Click here to login and access the full article.Log in now to read the full article

 Don't miss out, start your free trial today!

 Are you fully aware of the benefits of Legal-Island's Irish Employment Law Hub?
 We help thousands of people like you understand how the latest changes in Irish employment law impact your business through a mix of case law analysis and in-depth articles.
 All delivered right to your inbox.